David-Reset/Concrete-Structures-Constructability-Framework/tools/entry-quality-rubric.md

 Run this yourself, or paste it to an AI along with the entry:

+- [ ] **Admission gate** — not already resolved by a design standard; a specific structural-design lever exists; there is a credible evidence path.
+If no designer lever exists, reject as construction management rather than reframing it
 - [ ] **Complete** — has a dimension, name, question, parameter, threshold bands, and applicability
 - [ ] **Dimension** — the one whose description covers the decision being made
 - [ ] **Question** — one concrete question, ~one sentence, no stacked decisions, doesn't state its own answer
 - [ ] **Default** — any named failure mode sits in Background, not in the question
-- [ ] **Parameter** — one thing you can act on, short noun phrase, units if numeric, one variable not two, *not* a description of the bands
+- [ ] **Parameter** — one thing the designer can act on, short noun phrase, units if numeric, one variable not two, *not* a description of the bands
 - [ ] **Coherence** — the parameter actually answers the question; where they diverge, the parameter is usually right
 - [ ] **Kind** — measured / chosen / judged / counted is framed honestly.
 A number off a standard menu (spacing, diameter, pod depth) is *chosen*, not *measured*
 - [ ] **Counted entries list what they count** — if the parameter says "how many of the four", Background names the four, and the question does not contradict the count